-In October, The Crown Estate and Westminster City Council unveiled interim plans for Regent Street, to help deliver a greener, safer and more accessible West End.
+The Crown Estate and Westminster City Council are delivering interim plans for Regent Street, to help create a greener, safer and more accessible West End.

-Beyond this, we are keen to continue working closely with Westminster City Council, Transport for London and our customers and stakeholders, to continue evolving this important destination, building on this interim solution, to continue evolving this important destination.
+Beyond this, we are keen to continue working closely with Westminster City Council, Transport for London and our customers and stakeholders, building on this interim solution to continuing evolving this important destination.

-- Wider pavements – creating approximately 5,000 square meters of additional space for pedestrians, to improve visitors’ experience, support social distancing and improve accessibility
+- Wider pavements –approximately 5,000 square meters of additional space for pedestrians, to improve visitors’ experience, support social distancing and improve accessibility

 - Reduced traffic – with road space reduced to a single vehicle lane in each direction.